If links to external sites (green) are broken, please let us know.

 Landing at islands:

-Lyme Tick information is posted in the St. Lawrence Islands National Park, when disease-carrying black-legged (deer) ticks were discovered in grassy areas of some of the islands.
-(Other types do not carry the disease.)
+Lyme Tick information is posted in the Thousand Islands National Park, since disease-carrying black-legged (deer) ticks were discovered in grassy areas of some of the islands.
 Lyme disease is caused by bacteria transmitted by the bite of an infected tick.
-Ticks are spreading throughout the islands by deer and other wildlife (and probably visitors' and dogs).
+Ticks are spreading throughout the islands by deer and other wildlife - and possibly visitors' dogs.
+Diagnosis can be difficult, but if not treated quickly, Lyme Disease can cause complications of the heart, nervous system or joints.
+Read more information about prevention, symptoms, treatment, and two tick-removal procedures: Lyme Disease.